-4. At the time of its incorporation, TANY's owners consisted of the following individuals: Geoffrey Robinson, President; Christine Austin, Robinson' wife; Mitchell Young, Treasurer; Ed Matys; Linda Matys; and Ken Simon.
-All of these individuals (except Simon) were also owners of a Massachusetts corporation, Mass Media, Inc. ('MIMI'), which owned and operated a chain of newspapers in New England.
+4. At the time of its incorporation, TANY's owners consisted of the following individuals: Geoffrey Robinson, President; Christine Austin, Robinson's wife; Mitchell Young, Treasurer; Ed Matys; Linda Matys; and Ken Simon.
+All of these individuals (except Simon) were also owners of a Massachusetts corporation, Mass Media, Inc. ("MMI"), which owned and operated a chain of newspapers in New England.

 5. Under TANY's ownership, the former publisher, Ken Simon, continued to be responsible for the day-to-day operations of the Times in Syracuse.
-The sales manager position and some editors were hired by TANY's owners in Massachubusiness records and production equipment were moved to Massachusetts.
-Tom French, the Times business manager, was moved from Syracuse to Massachusetts where he was responsible for running the business operations of both TANY and MMI> During his employment by TANY, Mr. French prepared all payrolls, tax returns and withholding information for that corporation.
+The sales manager position and some editors were hired by TANY's owners in Massachusetts and moved to Syracuse to work on the Times.
+At the same time, the Times'

+business records and production equipment were moved to Massachusetts.
+Tom French, the Times business manager, was moved from Syracuse to Massachusetts where he was responsible for running the business operations of both TANY and MMI.
+During his employment by TANY, Mr. French prepared all payrolls, tax returns and withholding information for that corporation.